For maybe five minutes I watched; a long time, for an eight year old, even in those pre-TV 30 second attention-span days.

 We used spinning rods, to a float and trace lighted weighted with spilt shot to make the float as neutrally buoyant as possible.
 Corks were our main source of floats.
 For very subtle float work, we discovered that waxed drinking straws, pinched and glued at each end, made a workable float.

 In Coarse fishing, floats can assume huge importance.
-It is not uncommon to see a coarse fisher's tackle box containing up to a hundred floats.
+It is not uncommon to see a coarse-fisher's tackle box containing up to a hundred floats.
+(A small sample of floats is alongside).
 Setting the floats, to meet the demands of a particular situation, is the subject of many videos, books and magazine articles, in England.

 More and more of the quieter fresh waters of this country are being rippled by the delicate bobbing of floats.